jmanoel7/vim-utils/README.md

 # vim-utils
-vim utilities - python, compview, searchfold
+vim utilities - compview, searchfold and dbext

 to install in ~/.vim/bundle with pathogen: